Earth Notes: On Condensation ManagementUpdated 2024-01-16.

 (We've also had problems with condensation between the panes of our (old) double glazing.
 Not just on the inside of the inside pane, which I think is due to failed seals.
 In any case, it is unsightly.)

 We had a rucksack jammed beside a wardrobe against an outside wall go mouldy and leave a worrying mark on the wall.
 The bag was rescued with a thorough wash and we've improved ventilation where it was.
 This incident forced me to consider the whole issue more carefully...

-Another important means to avoid condensation is to keep your kitchen door closed when cooking (and maybe keep a window open), and likewise the bathroom door while bathing or showering and then open the bathroom windows afterwards (with the door still shut).
-This avoids the bulk of the moisture from these "wet rooms" getting into the rest of the house, but rather vents it to the outside, while not cooling the rest of the house.
+Another important means to avoid condensation is to keep your kitchen door closed when cooking (and maybe keep a window open).
+Likewise the bathroom door while bathing or showering.
+Then open the bathroom windows afterwards, with the door still shut.
+This avoids the bulk of the moisture from these "wet rooms" getting into the rest of the house.
+Instead it is vented to the outside, while not cooling the rest of the house.

-We avoid using the tumble dryer if we possibly can (maybe once or twice November to February when outdoor drying is impossible) and so we bought a washing machine with the fastest spin we could leaving little residual dampness in the clothes after the wash.
-We then dry the clothes in the kitchen on a clothes horse (with a few stubborn things on the radiator too) but as we keep the temperature up a bit ("1" rather than frost TRV setting) and the kitchen has direct external ventilation because of the gas cooker, this does not seem to cause a dampness problem itself, eg the kitchen window is rarely signifcantly misted up or worse.
+We avoid using the tumble dryer if we possibly can.
+(Maybe once or twice November to February when outdoor drying is impossible.)
+So we bought a washing machine with the fastest spin we could, leaving little residual dampness in the clothes after the wash.
+We then dry the clothes in the kitchen on a clothes horse (with a few stubborn things on the radiator too).
+But as we keep the temperature up a bit ("1" rather than frost TRV setting) and the kitchen has direct external ventilation because of the gas cooker, this does not seem to cause a dampness problem itself.
+The kitchen window is rarely significantly misted up or worse.

-If air-tightness gets very good, for example anywhere near Passivhaus levels, then it will probably be necessary to introduce forced ventilation, in particular MHRV (Mechanical Heat-Recovery Ventilation), to get excess moisture out of the house without losing too much heat (or too much 'cool' in a cooling season/climate).
+If air-tightness gets very good, for example anywhere near Passivhaus levels, then it will likely be necessary to introduce forced ventilation.
+MHRV (Mechanical Heat-Recovery Ventilation) may be key, to get excess moisture out of the house without losing too much heat.
+(Or losing too much 'cool' in a cooling season/climate.)

 I'm keeping an eye on Chris Benson's installation...